 - The whitelist has been properly set.
 However, the following error message is displayed when you use DMS to connect to the database.

-Check whether the number of connections has reached the upper limit
+Check whether the number of MongoDB connections has been exhausted.

 - In the upper-left corner of the page, select the resource group and region where the instance is located.

-- In the left-side navigation pane, click Replica Set Instances or Sharding Instances.
+- In the left-side navigation pane, choose sharded cluster instances.

-- In the left-side navigation pane, click Monitoring Info.
+- In the left-side navigation pane, choose monitoring information.

-- In the left-side navigation pane, click Basic Information.
+- In the left-side navigation pane, choose basic information.

 - Configure the connection pool.
-For more information, see How to query and limit the number of connections.
+For more information, see how to limit the number of connections to a terminal.

-- Analyze the connection sources.
-For more information, see Query the source IP addresses of current connections.
-If the service uses all the connections, upgrade the instance specifications.
-For more information, see Configuration change overview.
+- Analyze the source of the connection.
+For more information, see analyze the source of the connection.
+According to analysis, if the service uses all connections, upgrade the specifications of the instance.
+For more information, see configuration change Overview.